Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 Standard documents offer ready-to-use documents containing a TDF-based data framework.
 Each document can contain only one framework.

-The documents themselves are contained in the instantiation of a class inheriting from *TDocStd_Application*.
+The documents themselves are contained in the instantiation of a class *TDocStd_Application* (or its descendant).
 This application manages the creation, storage and retrieval of documents.

 You can implement undo and redo in your document, and refer from the data framework of one document to that of another one.
 This is done by means of external link attributes, which store the path and the entry of external links.